-If you think the Spice Girls invented “girl power”, you probably have never heard of Riot Grrrl.
+If you think the Spice Girls invented “girl power,” you definitely have never heard of Riot Grrrl.
 And if you consider yourself a feminist, you need to know their story.

 “we girls want to create mediums that speak to US.
 We are tired of boy band after boy band, boy zine after boy zine, boy punk after boy punk after boy… Because we need to talk to each other.
 Communication and inclusion are key.
 We will never know if we don’t break the code of silence… Because in every form of media we see ourselves slapped, decapitated, laughed at, objectified, raped, trivialized, pushed, ignored, stereotyped, kicked, scorned, molested, silenced, invalidated, knifed, shot, choked and killed.
 Because a safe space needs to be created for girls where we can open our eyes and reach out to each other without being threatened by this sexist society and our day to day bullshit.”

 Who were they?
 Who’s behind the Riot Grrrl movement?

 The RG subculture arose out of the punk movement.

 They were mostly college-based young women who strongly disagreed with the misogynistic and violent undertones that punk was taking, so they created their own movement to voice their ideas and advocate their rights.
 Sick and tired of being defined in relation to men, they wanted the recognition that was owed to them.

 The symbols of Riot Grrrl were commodified and turned into mass-produced objects.